 Security software keeps information private

-TLS establishes a secure connection between two parties (e.g., your browser and our web server).
+TLS establishes a secure connection between two computers (e.g., your browser and our web server).
 It is used to implement HTTPS, the secure version of HTTP, and is an open technology supported across various browsers (e.g., Microsoft Internet Explorer).
 We require that you use a TLS-enabled browser to communicate with the secure area of our site.
 You know you are visiting the secure area of our site when the URL begins with "https://".

 We recommend using the most current browsers that support the latest encryption technology, to ensure a high level of security.

-Security protocols also help protect your data
+Security helps protect your data

 Customer access to web and mobile applications requires the use of unique usernames and strong passwords.
 The Principal uses adaptive authentication systems to evaluate your location at the time of authentication and monitor historical patterns of login locations.
 We also use additional login security features, including: